lukehollis/hack-mesh/README.md

 This will start a server with maps reading from a json file being written by an ESP-32 connected to the PC

+## Unity

+This project contains materials for a Unity-based mesh network simulator implementing a network topology where nodes establish connections based on k-nearest neighbors and distance-based constraints.

+To get setup, first integrate the `MeshController` and `MeshNode` components into your 2d or 3d environment as needed.
+Configure the kNeighbors variable on the MeshController and distance threshold if desired.
+Next, choose a `MeshEventType` and then simply call the static `MeshNetwork.SendEvent(MeshEventType.SENSOR_DATA, sensorPayload)` method from any script by passing in the event type and data.

+The event will automatically propogate through the mesh based on your configuration, and you can setup a root node or other custom implementations easily.

 ## Intro to painlessMesh